almostengr/almostengr.github.io/docs/lifestyle/2020/2020-01-04-21-days-of-prayer-and-fasting.md

 able to take a nap after the church services.

 I interacted with others about this and my previous post regarding [my word of the year](/lifestyle/2020.01.03-word-of-the-year.md).
-It was very enlightening to hear about others' doing the same thing as myself, but for their personal benefit and mental health.
+It was very enligthening to hear about others' doing the same thing as myself, but for their personal benefit and mental health.

 I did not get around to exercising.
 Definitely is a must for tomorrow though.
 I did refrain from Facebook.
-I made a post yesteday on IG and Twitter, so I responded to messages and comments regarding those.
+I made a post yesterday on IG and Twitter, so I responded to messages and comments regarding those.
 I did find myself mindlessly scrolling, which I am trying to get out of the habit of.
 Once I realized that I was doing it, I redirected my focus to being more productive.